 No matter your vehicle of choice, practicing safety on the road is important.
 If you have been injured in a motorcycle accident, you face substantial medical bills, property damage, and lost wages.

-Reach out to an experienced motorcycle accident lawyer Glenn Honda and the team at the Recovery Law Center to discuss your legal options in the aftermath of a motorcycle accident.
+Reach out to an experienced motorcycle accident lawyer, Glenn Honda, and the team at the firm to discuss your legal options in the aftermath of a motorcycle accident.
 If the carelessness of another person caused your injuries, you should not be left to deal with the consequences alone.